 - Main challenge: altitude and steep ascent

-The altitude gain can be one of the main reasons why the trek may feel challenging.
-Some hikers can feel the effect of reduced oxygen above 3,000 meters, a few.
+The altitude gain is one of the main reasons the trek feels challenging.
+Some hikers feel the effect of reduced oxygen above 3,000 meters, especially on summit morning.
+It does not mean something is wrong; it just means you need to walk calmly, drink water, and listen to your guide.

 For this reason, walking slowly, drinking enough water, and following your guide’s pace are very important.